 - This tank reduces detecting potential problems like vortex flow or waterfall.

 - It provides proofing of the safety against outflow from the aeration structure.

 - Also, used in the measurement of throttle loss.

 - It has a low cost of computation time.

 - They have verification of variants.

 - The possibility of multi-phase simulation.

 Disadvantages of Surge Tank:

-- The surge tank has no simulation for wind behavior.
+- This tank has no simulation for wind behaviour.

 - Also has no simulation for water hammer.